 Getting top features without the price tag to match isn’t the easiest feat when it comes to electric scooters, but the Hiboy MAX tries to do just that.
-A reasonably solid performer with a top speed of 18.6 mph, range of 17 miles, 15% incline capability, and load-bearing capacity of 220 lbs, the MAX promises a lot.
+A reasonably solid performer with a top speed of 18.6 mph, a range of 17 miles, 15% incline capability, and load-bearing capacity of 100 kg, the MAX promises a lot.
 With premium features like the front shock absorber and mobile app, the MAX looks great on paper.
 However, it’s not all that it cracks up to be.
 There are similarly priced scooters that put the MAX to shame.

 Hiboy MAX Review: 10 Things You Need to Know